Vespa Elettrica Rolls Out In 2018.

 This scooter will have a range of almost 62 miles or 100 kilometers on a single charge and is easily powered from a public charging station or a home wall socket in 4 hours.
 It promises continuous power of 2kw (2.7hp) and a peak of 4kw (5.4hp) and operates in complete silence, Piaggio says.

 The hybrid model of the Electrica which includes an additional 'X' variant claims to double the distance travelled and features a generator alongside the electric motor.
 The Elettrica is good for 1000 charge cycles and it’s lightweight lithium-ion battery should see a life of between 50,000 and 70,000 km.
 The scooter has two riding modes - Eco and Power - with the Eco mode limiting the top speed of the scooter to just 30 kmph or 18.6 mph.
-The nature and carrying capacity of this electric scooter necessitates that you have a valid license to ride it on public roads by UK laws - learn how you can book and attend your CBT Training.
+The nature and carrying capacity of this electric scooter necessitates that you have a valid licence to ride it on public roads by UK laws - learn how you can book and attend your CBT Training.

 Moving on to the Vespa’s technology, it is also equipped with a 4.3-inch TFT colour display that allows for rider interaction and shows essential information such as speed, range and charge levels.
 An app developed by the company will also allow pairing of a smartphone and a Bluetooth headset or a Bluetooth-capable helmet built in with speakers and a microphone to the scooter so that it can serve up messages, incoming phone calls and even music.
 The app will also be able to communicate diagnostic information about the scooter, as well as locate it on a map.